A Idioms

 - to be the same or have the same effect as something

-Going by taxi or bus amounts to the same thing.
-We are still going to be late for the concert.
+Going by taxi or by bus amounts to the same thing.
+We will still be late for the concert.

 answer to (someone)